joaoribeiro5039/BlockChainUserValidation/README.md

 ## Security Considerations

-1. Ensure that the blockchain network is secure and properly configured.
+1. Ensure that the Redis server is secure and properly configured.

 2. Implement authentication and authorization mechanisms to protect sensitive endpoints and operations.

 3. Use HTTPS to secure communication with the API.

-4. Apply rate limiting and throttling to prevent abuse.

 ## Conclusion

-This documentation provides an overview of the FastAPI application for user validation between zones based on Authorization Level.
+This documentation provides an overview of the FastAPI application for blockchain-based user validation.
 By utilizing blockchain technology, the application ensures data integrity and transparency, making it suitable for various use cases that require secure and tamper-resistant validation.
 Ensure to follow the security considerations to maintain the robustness of the application.